PsiUpsilonEI/Bylaws/README.md

 ### Section 7: Pledge Education Committee

-1. Shall be chaired by the Fraternity Educator.
+1. Shall be chaired by the Pledge Educator.
-2. Shall be responsible for defining a Fraternity education program and help the Fraternity Educator implement such a program.
+2. Shall be responsible for defining a Fraternity education program and help the Pledge Educator implement such a program.

 ### Section 8: External Affairs Committee